nbulischeck/debugfs-backdoor/README.md

 Netfilter is a framework in the Linux kernel that allows kernel modules to register callback functions called hooks in the kernel's networking stack.

 Both debugfs and Netfilter have very legitimate (non-malware related) uses. debugfs obviously provides debugging purposes while also exposing information from the kernel to userspace.
 Netfilter is commonly used to implement filtering or modifying rules for packets.
-Those familiar with `iptables` may find it interesting that it uses customized Netfilter hooks.
+Those familiar with `iptables` may find it interesting that it is implemented as customized Netfilter modules.

 ## debugfs Chart